Non-profit housing co-ops are a form of shared ownership which provides homes to its members who purchase a share and pay a monthly housing charge.

 There is a waiting list for a parking space.
 There is also street parking.

-No. Our policies for housing allocation use the following general guidelines: 1 bedroom: 1 or 2 people 2 bedroom: 2 to 3 people
+No. Our policies for housing allocation use the following general guidelines:

 .